 Linc is a writing instrument player manufacturing pens and associated consumables domestically.

-It derives 75% of its sales from the domestic market and the rest 25% of sales from exports.
+It derives 81% of its sales from the domestic market and the rest 19% of its sales from exports.
 Unfortunately for Linc, with the increasing penetration of digitization, the core writing instrument market is not growing globally.

 When it comes to the domestic markets the industry growth is limited to 10%, the size of which is pegged at 4,100 crores.

 However, on the bright side, the number of retailers that the company works with has doubled in the past 1 year.
 The company aims to launch more products in the stationary and nonstationary categories.
 Further, it intends to increase its distribution coverage.

 The market cap of the company stands at Rs.911 crores.